docker/docs/docker-cloud/orgs.md

 logged in as the Organization, and manage which Teams can view, edit, and create and delete each resource.

-#### Link a service provider to an Organization:
+#### Link a service provider to an Organization

 1. Log in to Docker Cloud as a member of the `Owners` team.

 2. Switch to the Organization account by selecting it from the user icon menu at the top right.